Failed real estate exam 3 times? Here’s what to do

 Is it normal to fail the real estate exam more than once?

 Yes.
-The real estate exam is designed to be challenging.
-Many people take it multiple times before passing.
+The real estate exam is designed to be challenging, so many people take it multiple times before passing.

 How soon can I retake the exam?